lucky20511/Algorithms/list-of-questions/question-list.md

 60. Ugly Number II -- Need to observe, observe and observe!!!!!!
 Need to find out the rule within this!

-61. Palindrome Partitioning -- When drawing the tree flow, find there were lots of revisited node in the tree and can be implemented by bottom up DP.
-Need to know that the list of array should be created by List&lt;&gt;\[\] list = new List\[len\]
+61. **Palindrome Partitioning** -- When drawing the tree flow, find there were lots of revisited node in the tree and can be implemented by bottom up DP.
+Need to know that the list of array should be created by List&lt;&gt;\[\] list = new List\[len\].
+However, the DP solution is with huge space complexity.
+The backtracking with top down method is relatively with much lower space complexity.
+For this problem, **backtracking** seems to be a better choice here.

 62. Count Univalue Subtrees -- When doing the recursion by helper, DO NOT put the multiple helper into if\(\) condition cuz it may not be executed, e.g if\(helper\(A\) \|\| helper\(B\)\)